Our Sponsors & Corporate Partners

 PTC Therapeutics

-We extend our deepest gratitude to PTC Therapeutics for their generous support of INDConf LONDON 2025.
+We extend our deepest gratitude to PTC Therapeutics for their sponsorship of INDConf LONDON 2025.

 PTC’s commitment to innovation and patient impact aligns perfectly with INDConf’s mission: bridging science and clinical care to transform the lives of those affected by rare neurological disorders.